On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Acknowledgements

 \section{Acknowledgements}

-I want to thank my advisors Vera V\'ertesi and Michael Eichmair for their constant support and helpful mentoring as well as the Vienna School of Mathematics for providing a stable and pleasant research environment.
+I want to thank my advisor Vera V\'ertesi as well as Michael Eichmair for their constant support and helpful mentoring as well as the Vienna School of Mathematics for providing a stable and pleasant research environment.
 I am also grateful to Daniel Peralta-Salas, Junya Takahashi, and John Etnyre for fruitful discussion and the provision of essential references.
-Special thanks go to my good friend Josef Greilhuber for a particularly careful reading of an earlier version of the present paper.\\ This research was supported by the Austrian Science Fund FWF via the START Price project Y-963.
+Special thanks go to my good friend Josef Greilhuber for a particularly careful reading of an earlier version of the present paper and many helpful remarks.
+Finally the author would like to thank the anonymous referees for helpful comments and suggestions.\\ This research was funded in part by the Austrian Science Fund (FWF) [10.55776/P34318] and [10.55776/Y963].
+For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.